 - Can Lakshmi Yoga form in any ascendant, or is it lagna-specific?

-- Strict classical Lakshmi Yoga is lagna-specific because Venus must be the 9th lord, and Venus rules only Taurus and Libra.
-Only Virgo Ascendant (Taurus in 9th) and Aquarius Ascendant (Libra in 9th) automatically place Venus as the 9th lord.
-Other ascendants can produce Venus-related yogas with overlapping signatures — including Malavya Yoga for Pisces ascendant with exalted Venus in Lagna, or general Venus-Kendra combinations — but these are not strict classical Lakshmi Yoga in Parashari terms.
-Many practitioners still use the name Lakshmi Yoga loosely for any strong Venus configuration in the 9th house, while purists reserve the name for the strict formation.
+- The core 9th-lord Lakshmi Yoga can be assessed for any ascendant because every chart has a 9th lord.
+The Venus-led subset is lagna-specific because Venus rules only Taurus and Libra.
+Only Virgo Ascendant (Taurus in the 9th) and Aquarius Ascendant (Libra in the 9th) automatically place Venus as the 9th lord.
+Other ascendants can still produce Lakshmi Yoga through their actual 9th lord, and they can also produce Venus-related yogas with overlapping signatures, including Malavya Yoga for Pisces ascendant with exalted Venus in Lagna or general Venus-Kendra combinations.

-- How rare is the strict classical Lakshmi Yoga?
+- How rare is the Venus-led Lakshmi Yoga?

 - Does Lakshmi Yoga guarantee wealth and marriage?